Southwest Tries to Fend Off Elliott With ‘Poison Pill’

 The plan also only goes into effect if any person or group acquires at least 12.5% of the company, according to a regulatory filing Southwest posted Wednesday morning.

 Southwest said Elliott has filed regulatory filings with antitrust authorities that could allow it to acquire greater interest in the airline as early as July 11.
-The hedge fund announced that it had a $1.9 billion stake in Southwest in June, making it one of the carrier’s largest investors.
+These filings, known as HSR filings, have a 30-day waiting period, which could suggest that Elliott made the filing around the same time it announced its stake in Southwest.
+The hedge fund said it had a $1.9 billion stake in Southwest in June, making it one of the carrier’s largest investors.

 “In light of the potential for Elliott to significantly increase its position in Southwest Airlines, the Board determined that adopting the Rights Plan is prudent to fulfill its fiduciary duties to all Shareholders,” Southwest chairman Gary Kelly said in a statement.